Shafeela2021/UI_automation/README.md

 5. Integerated MochaAwesome report
 6. Support for Cypress Cloud (Dashboard)
 7. Test Retries for failing tests
-8. Ability to run in multiple browser  ( chrome, firefox)
+8. Ability to run in multiple browser (chrome, firefox)
+9. Ability to run in docker container using dockerfile for testing in multiple browser version Steps to run : export PATH="$PATH:/Applications/Docker.app/Contents/Resources/bin/" To build the image : "docker build -t cypress-image ."
+     To run the image in container : "docker run -it cypress-image"

-Usage of OOP Inheritance to extend all the pages from BasePage Allows to load header and footer components from BasePage constructor Call the cy.visit() from BasePage with specified path Test Retries for failing tests
+10. Usage of OOP Inheritance to extend all the pages from BasePage  - which      allow  to use common function to open the url and validate the title
+(Call the cy.visit() from BasePage with specified path)